Password Hygiene

 n.b.
 MFA/2FA isn't bulletproof.
 There are hacks where people are socially engineered (tricked) into providing the code number.
 That's additional work for the attacker and definitely complicates things, so MFA/2FA is still recommended.

-11. Writing down passwords is fine but not on random scraps of paper.
-See #9 above for best practices on writing down passwords.
+Writing down passwords in a dedicated book is fine but not on random scraps of paper.
+Reread #9 above for best practices.

 Other tips to help prevent your password from being compromised: